MeltwaterArchive/proxymatic/README.md

   meltwater/proxymatic:latest
 ```

-Given the service below proxymatic will listen on port 1234 and forward connections to port 8080
-inside the container.
+Given the service below, proxymatic will listen on port 1234 and forward connections to port 8080 inside the container.

 ```
 {